 The Scheme is subject to direct currency risk on the Bonds, Futures and OTC options.
 The Scheme is also subject to currency risk indirectly because a proportion of the multi asset funds underlying investments are held in overseas markets although the proportion is dependent on the investments held at the time.
-The currency risk arising from the Scheme's USD Corporate Bonds with Columbia Threadneedle are fully hedged by the currency hedging mandate with BlackRock (the currency hedging mandate is held with a different manager to improve collateral efficiency as BlackRock holds the majority of the Scheme's other derivatives).
+The currency risk arising from the Scheme's USD and EUR Corporate Bonds with Insight are fully hedged by the currency hedging mandate with BlackRock (the currency hedging mandate is held with a different manager to improve collateral efficiency as BlackRock holds the majority of the Scheme's other derivatives).
 Columbia Threadneedle are responsible for managing currency risk in the multi asset fund through the Scheme's pooled fund arrangement.
+Hermes also manages the currency risk within the Absolute Return Credit fund.